Decomposing Crowd Wisdom: Domain-Specific Calibration Dynamics in Prediction Markets: Data availability statement

 \section{Data availability statement}

-The Kalshi and Polymarket data used in this study were collected using the data collection framework and pre-collected dataset of \citet{becker2026microstructure}, available at \url{https://github.com/Jon-Becker/prediction-market-analysis/}.
+\begin{sloppypar} The Kalshi and Polymarket data used in this study were collected using the data collection framework and pre-collected dataset of \citet{becker2026microstructure}, available at \url{https://github.com/Jon-Becker/prediction-market-analysis/}.
 The raw data are also publicly accessible through the Kalshi API (\url{https://trading-api.readme.io/}) and the Gamma API/Polygon blockchain indexer.
-The analysis code, domain classification rules and the full 216-cell calibration matrix are available at \url{https://github.com/namanhz/prediction-market-calibration} and as supplementary material.
-All results can be reproduced from the deposited code and the publicly accessible datasets.
+The analysis code, domain classification rules, reviewer-revision diagnostics and the full 216-cell Kalshi calibration matrix are available at \url{https://github.com/namanhzz/prediction-market-calibration} and as supplementary material.
+All results are locked to a single deposited unified Polymarket snapshot, and every table and figure regenerates from it with one command.
+The snapshot comprises \texttt{polymarket.parquet} (6{,}157{,}856 bytes; SHA-256 beginning \texttt{890090\dots c645}) and \texttt{polymarket\_ctf.parquet} (2{,}173{,}978{,}796 bytes; SHA-256 beginning \texttt{cb1dbf\dots df75}); the full 64-character checksums are listed in the replication package.
+The Kalshi results reproduce exactly from the public raw data, and the Polymarket and cross-platform results reproduce exactly from the deposited snapshot.
+This snapshot was regenerated from the public source and differs from the one underlying the original submission (it carries a larger long-tail of bespoke markets, so the full-dataset Polymarket totals are larger); all Polymarket and cross-platform numbers reported here are tied to this single deposited version, and the substantive conclusions are unchanged. \end{sloppypar}